dart-lang/language/accepted/future-releases/inline-classes/feature-specification.md

 A few errors can be detected immediately from the syntax:

-A compile-time error occurs unless the inline class declares exactly one instance variable.
-Let `v` be the name of said instance variable.
-The declaration of `v` must have the modifier `final` and it must not have the modifier `late`; otherwise a compile-time error occurs.
+A compile-time error occurs if the inline class does not declare any instance variables, and if it declares two or more instance variables.
+Let `v` be the name of unique instance variable that it declares.
+The declaration of `v` must have the modifier `final`, and it can not have the modifier `late`; otherwise a compile-time error occurs.

 The _name of the representation_ in an inline class declaration is the name `id` of the unique final instance variable that it declares, and